 Capital gains obtained on the sale of real estate by resident legal entities in Portugal are taxed under corporate income tax at a general tax rate of 21%, to which a municipal surcharge of up to 1.5% may be added.
-As mentioned above, a state surcharge may also apply at a rate of 3% on taxable profits in excess of EUR1,500,000 and up to EUR7,500,000, at a rate of 5% on taxable profits in excess of EUR7,500,000 up to EUR35 million, and at a rate of 7% on taxable profits in excess of EUR35 million.
+As mentioned above, a state surcharge may also apply at a rate of 3% on taxable profits in excess of EUR1.5 million and up to EUR7.5 million, at a rate of 5% on taxable profits in excess of EUR7.5 million up to EUR35 million, and at a rate of 7% on taxable profits in excess of EUR35 million.

-Should the capital gain be reinvested in tangible fixed assets, intangible assets or non-consumable biological assets, only 50% of its value is taxed if the reinvestment is made by the end of the second year after the sale.
+Should the capital gain be reinvested in tangible fixed assets, intangible assets or non-consumable biological assets only

-Morais Leitão, Galvão Teles, Soares da Silva & Associados, RL
+Contributed by Morais Leitão, Galvão Teles, Soares da Silva & Associados, SP, RL.
+Authors: Filipa Arantes Pedroso, Andreia Bento Simões